Lawmakers working on new policy to help Latino communities in labor force

 BOSTON (WWLP) – The Black and Latino legislative caucus are working on a plan to boost opportunities in many of the state’s minority communities.

 During a policy discussion on Tuesday, the Caucus unveiled a new report, titled, “Latinos in the Labor Force.”
 The report found that the Median household income for Latinos is less than half of that for non-Latino’s.
-Similarly, the rates of homeownership for whites are almost 70% and for Latinos, that number is slightly over 25%.
+Similarly, the rates of homeownership for whites are almost 70 percent and for Latinos, that number is slightly over 25 percent.

 Through their economic development plan, the caucus hopes to bridge that gap by helping underserved communities in the Commonwealth.